Warblefly/multimediaWin64/README.md

 multimediaWin64
 ===============

 Scripts for building open-source multimedia utilities for Win64 from Cygwin.
-Includes FFmpeg, sox, MP4Box, raw2bmx, opusenc, lame, cdrtools, exiv2 and many others and their associated libraries.
+Includes FFmpeg, sox, MP4Box, raw2bmx, opusenc, lame, mkisofs, libcdio, exiv2 and many others and their associated libraries.
 The compiled programs are native Windows 64-bit binaries, and do not require Cygwin libraries.

 BACKGROUND